cosmicjs/purge-function/README.md

 # Purge Function
 Use the Cosmic Purge Function to purge cached content on webpages using Cosmic Webhooks.
+Currently works for [Fastly](Fastly) and can be configured to other CDN providers.

 ### Getting Started
 You can run this Function locally for development: